 It was slightly stiff at first, but loosened up nicely after a few uses.

 The St’Anneau’s fatal flaw is its price.
-At $11.95, it’s by far the most expensive sling in our test.
+It’s by far the most expensive sling in our test.

-It’s a quality product, but we would be reluctant to spend an extra $3 per sling, especially when the other dyneema slings perform nearly as well.
+It’s a quality product, but we would be reluctant to spend an extra few bucks per sling, especially when the other dyneema slings perform nearly as well.